The Real Adventures of Jonny Quest: Animation

 Peter Lawrence aimed to "go beyond cartooning and into animated film-making" for the show's storytelling.
-Producers contracted seven studios to animate the first season, including Pacific Animation Co. in Japan and Toon's Factory in France.
+Producers contracted seven studios to animate the first season, including Pacific Animation Corporation in Japan and Toon's Factory in France.
 Japanese and Korean animators drew traditional cel sequences and added color; an international team handled digital post-production and QuestWorld scenes.
 Teva, a subsidiary of Total Group, organized a post-production team in Paris, led by Eric Jacquot, Gilles Deyries, and Pascal Legeay.
 Using video post-production high-end specialized tools, including Henry, Spirit, Flame, and others, the team strove to deliver a high-speed computer editing and post-production process.
-The majority of the first season's footage was digitally inked and painted to enhance background elements.
-Producers applied the process in excess of twenty hours per episode, adding light effects, rain, snow, glitter, reflections, and fog.
+Most of the first season's footage was digitally inked and painted to enhance background elements.
+Producers applied the process in excess of 20 hours per episode, adding light effects, rain, snow, glitter, reflections, and fog.

-Hanna-Barbera implemented a new computer system to combine manual animation with digital paint, and to provide camera movement flexibility, which created a partial three-dimensional effect.
+Hanna-Barbera implemented a new computer system to combine manual animation with digital paint and to provide camera movement flexibility, which created a partial three-dimensional effect.
 Takashi felt the system made the creative team "honest filmmakers" through hands-on production.
 Lawrence described the system in 1995: